usnistgov/NIST-BGP-SRx/INSTALL.md

 ## Build and Install ##

-In case the build and install is preferred to be completely manual, please check each module's source directory for README and INSTALL files that do explain how the install should be done.
+In case the build and install is preferred to be completely manual, please check the source directory of each module for additional README and INSTALL files that do explain how the install should be done.
 This will be of big help if the installation is done on systems other than CentOS7 and CentOS8.

-This install section deals with helper scripts that allow a __plug'n play__ install fully automated as well as partial automated.
+This install section deals with helper scripts that allow a __plug & play__ install fully automated as well as partial automated.
 The most important script for building the software is ```get-BGPSRx.sh```.
 It is highly recommended to get familiar with all the options of this script which can